spiderpig1297/kfile-over-icmp/README.md

 $ mknod /dev/readfile c <MAJOR_GOES_HERE> 0
 ```

-In order to send a file over ICMP, write its (absolute!) path to our newly-created device.
+In order to send a file over ICMP, write its (absolute!) path to our newly-created device:

 ```sh
 $ echo "/file/to/send/ > /dev/readfile